Keeping your digital universe safe and sound and working: Software upgrades and updates, Part 1

 The Spectre and Meltdown issues are a great illustration of the challenges we face.
 Who knew that a chip designed for better speed and efficiency (we love that) would turn out to offer a vulnerability for hackers to exploit in search of our passwords and personal data (we don’t love that).
 It’s like the Stephen King novel, 11.22.63, where the Kennedy assassination is averted (cheers!!) only to (spoiler alert) have it warp history and lead to a dystopian future for America.
 Okay.
 That’s a little dramatic.
 But the point is that software, like history, is always moving forward and evolving.
 And today’s code may be solid and cutting-edge, but will hold some vulnerability that won’t be obvious until some other yet-to-be code is written and released.

 So if software updates are valuable, and the mechanism for applying them is pretty easy, then why doesn’t everyone do them?
 For every complaint I hear about “the last time I ran an update it screwed up my mail/internet/camera/calendar/whatever . . .”
-I’ve encountered dozens where iPhones didn’t sync with Macs, Time Machine stopped backing up, iTunes had issues, or some other problem was caused by old, cranky software.
-It’s not worth it.
+I’ve encountered dozens where iPhones didn’t sync with Macs, Time Machine stopped backing up, iTunes had issues, or some other problem was caused by old, cranky software that someone refused to replace.